 Accessibility Tools

-What is Posterior Tibialis Tendon Repair?
+What Is Posterior Tibial Tendon Repair?

 Posterior Tibialis Tendon Repair sp

-Indications for Posterior Tibialis Tendon Repair
+Indications for Posterior Tibial Tendon Repair

-• Posterior tibialis tendon dysfunction
+• Posterior tibial tendon dysfunction

-• Flatfoot, also known as “fallen arches” or Pes planus
+• Flatfoot, also known as “fallen arches” or “pes planus”

-• Posterior tibialis tendon injury or rupture
+• Posterior tibial tendon injury or rupture

 • You have significant loss of function and weakness in the foot